-Jill began her competitive Karate as a green belt at Gateshead Leisure Centre Open competition, winning her Kata category, much to the delight of her instructors.
-She was not yet allowed to enter Kumite competition - being "too much of a liability"!
-Plenty of courage but only one direction - forward!
+Sensei Jill began competing as a green belt at Gateshead Leisure Centre Open Competition, winning her Kata category, much to the delight of her instructors!
+However, she was not yet allowed to enter Kumite competition - being "too much of a liability" with plenty of courage but only one direction - forward!

-As a Brown Belt, Jill was successful in both Kata and Kumite, winning numerous local competitions.
-As a Black Belt and during five years of competition in the Shotokan Cup, she was always a finalist, competing against former World Champions Julie Nicholson and Christine Pullen, National Champion Karen Findlay and many other National and International squad members.
+As a Brown Belt, Sensei Jill was successful in both Kata and Kumite, winning numerous local competitions.
+Continuing her competition career as a Black Belt, she competed in the KUGB's Shotokan Cup, where she was always a finalist, competing against former World Champions Julie Nicholson and Christine Pullen, National Champion Karen Findlay, and many other National and International Squad members.

-Jill regards her most memorable competitive performance as becoming 1991 Grand Champion at the Northern Region Championships.
-Having won both Kata and Kumite individual events, she was the first woman in the region to be awarded the trophy for Best Overall Competitor.
+Sensei Jill regards her most memorable competitive performance as becoming 1991 Grand Champion at the Northern Region Championships.
+Having won the individual events in both Kata and Kumite, she was the first woman in the region to be awarded the trophy for Best Overall Competitor.

-Sensei Jill has been the voluntary Child Protection and Welfare Officer for the KUGB for many years, and has dealt with several high profile cases.
-Fortunately, these are rare within the KUGB, but when they do arise, they cause an enormous amount of work.
+Sensei Jill has volunteered as the Child Protection and Welfare Officer for the KUGB for many years, and has dealt with several high profile cases.
+Fortunately, these cases are rare within the KUGB, but when they do arise, they cause an enormous amount of work.
 The work of the Child Protection Officer also involves protecting instructors from any false allegations.

-Sensei Jill has represented the KUGB for the last five years at the Child Protection in Sport Unit run by the NSPCC in London, meeting many people at their quarterly meetings - working towards improving Safeguarding in the Martial Arts.
-She has yet to see another martial arts group which shows the selfless dedication of the senior instructors in the KUGB and that is why she shall always be a loyal member of our association.
+Sensei Jill has represented the KUGB for the last five years at the Child Protection in Sport Unit, which is run by the NSPCC in London, meeting many people at their quarterly meetings - working towards improving Safeguarding in the Martial Arts.
+She has yet to see another martial arts group which shows the selfless dedication of the senior instructors within the KUGB, which is why she shall always be a loyal member of our association.